Moon Museum: Artworks

 There are six artworks located on the ceramic tile, each one in black and white.
-Starting from the top left is a drawing of a penis by Andy Warhol.
+Starting from the top left are the initials of Andy Warhol consisting of the letters 'W' and inverted 'A' deliberately shaped to look like a penis.
 "He was being the terrible bad boy," said Forrest Myers in an interview.
 Next is a single line by Robert Rauschenberg.
 To its right is a black square with thin white lines intersecting, resembling a piece of circuitry, by David Novros.
 Below it is John Chamberlain's contribution, a template pattern which also resembles circuitry.
 In the lower middle is a geometric variation on Mickey Mouse, by Claes Oldenburg, a popular motif for the artist at that time.
 Forrest Myers created the work in the lower left, a computer-generated drawing.

 Both John Chamberlain and Claes Oldenburg have confirmed through representatives that they contributed drawings to Moon Museum.